TOAST-DOCS/Data-Flow/en/node-config-guide.md

     * `/{container_name}/{yyyy}/month={MM}/day={dd}/hour={HH}/ls.s3.{uuid}.{yyyy}-{MM}-{dd}T{HH}.{mm}.part{seq_id}.parquet`
 * (NHN Cloud) Same as Object Storage node, but some values are changed as below to support parquet type.
   * Codec fixed to parquet
-  * File rotation policy fixed to size
+  * When the file rotation policy is not entered, the default policy is applied as follows.
-    * size is fixed to 128 MB (134,217,728 bytes)
+    * File size: 128 MB (134,217,728 bytes)
+    * Base time: 60 min
   * Encoding fixed to none

 ## Sink > (Amazon) S3